-To log in to NoveList Plus, go to this EBSCOhost link: Search Other Databases and choose NoveList K-8 Plus from the list that opens.
+To log in to NoveList Plus, go to this EBSCOhost link: NoveList Plus and choose NoveList K-8 Plus from the list that opens.

 There is a navigation on the left side of the page, for example in the 9-12 age range:

 You can choose books by type:

 You can choose by humour:

 You can choose by Featured Read-alikes:

 If you’d like information on creating your own searches like the ones under the “Canadian Books” tab, check out our guides to searching by field codes.
 All of NoveList’s metadata, from appeal to time period to awards, is easily searched by field codes.
 Or, head to the advanced search page and let them guide you through your searching.
 If you’re not sure what to search by, our appeal and genre books will help you sort through all the information you need to help the readers, teachers, and students in your community.
 Go to the “Tutorials on Using NoveList” tab on this page to find many more ways to search in NoveList.

 Want to learn more about searching NoveList for diverse books?
 Sign up for our Diverse Reading newsletter from the NoveList BookSquad.

 NoveList can help you find reliable content spotlighting the best in diverse books by Canadian authors and/or published by Canadian presses.

 For example, Kay Weisman offers a roundup of recent Canadian picture books about refugee kids and their families that inspired their print-and-post flyer.
 Just search UI 445426 in NoveList to find it.